 Many are constrained to proprietary software for corporate regulations or very catered type of work that doesn’t lend to open-source alternatives.

-And yet many simply volunteer for it for no reason but the status quo.
-(No, not ease of use.
-I could give you the benefit of the doubt in the year 2002, but not 2020.
+And yet many simply pursue closed-source for no reason but the status quo.
+(No, not the ease of use.
+I could have offered you the benefit of the doubt in the year 2002, but not in the third decade of the 21st century.
 Too many open-source options exist of all degrees of user-friendliness and power-usage.)

-Open-source options extend from the underlying OS (ie Linux, BSD) down to the individual tools: email, document editing, backup, sync, calendar, security, encryption, web dev, audio/video/music editing, programming, networking, etcetera, etcetera, etcetera.
+Open-source options extend from the underlying OS (ie Linux, BSD) down to the individual tools: email, document editing, backup, synchronization, calendar, security, encryption, web development, audio/video/music editing, programming, networking, etcetera.

 Why have a cloud giant manage (and probably data-mine) your email?
 You can handle the entire affair yourself, offline, via Mutt, Thunderbird, or a slew of email clients).

 First, host your email either via a more obscure service than a top-five major player.
 Even better, host it yourself on a general web host or VPS (if able).